larsvers/test-readme/README.md

 [Equal area projections](https://github.com/d3/d3-geo-projection#geoConicEqualArea) will help to avoid this problem to a large extent.

-### Conduct the analysis with different hexagon radii and note/consider the potentially different outcomes.
+#### Consciously choose the hexagon radius size.

 Location binning is susceptible to the [Modifiable Areal Unit Problem](https://blog.cartographica.com/blog/2011/5/19/the-modifiable-areal-unit-problem-in-gis.html).
-The MAUP - or more specifically the _zonal_ MAUP - states that a change in size of the analysis units can lead to different results.
-In other words, changing the hexagons’ size can produce significantly different patterns - although the views across different sizes share the same data.
+The MAUP &mdash; or more specifically the _zonal_ MAUP &mdash; states that a change in size of the analysis units can lead to different results.
+In other words, changing the hexagons’ size can produce significantly different patterns &mdash; although the views across different sizes share the same data.
 Awareness is the only corrective to the MAUP.
-As such, it is recommended to test a few unit sizes before consciously settling for one, stating the reasons why and/or allowing the readers to see or chose different hexagon sizes for themselves.
+As such, it is recommended to test a few unit sizes before consciously settling for one, stating the reasons why and/or allowing the readers to see or chose different hexagon sizes.